Getting your eyes tested – what you need to know

 What happens during an eye test?

 Having your eyes examined normally takes up to 30 minutes.
 It may take longer if more detailed testing is required.
-Typically, an eye examination will include:
+Typically, an eye examination will begin with a conversation to understand more about you and your eyes.
+You will then be guided through the eye test assessment before we have a discussion to discuss your results and provide recommendations.
+Further details on the process are outlined below.

-Your optometrist will ask some general questions.
-Are you having any specific problems with your eyes or vision, or are you here for a routine check-up?
+Your optometrist will ask some general questions to understand if you are you having any specific problems or concerns with your eyes or vision, or if you are here for a routine check-up (and a new pair of glasses).

-Questions may then be targeted around your general health.
+Discussion may then follow around your general health.
 For example, are you taking any medications and do you suffer from high blood pressure, high cholesterol, diabetes, or any other conditions?
+Your optometrist works closely with your GP and will keep them informed of any changes to your eye-health (with your permission).

-Your optometrist will also want to know about any health related eye conditions in your family (do any members suffer from glaucoma or macula degeneration?).
-It’s a good idea to talk to family members about any diagnosed eye conditions in case they may be something you should be keeping an eye out for.
+Your optometrist will also want to know about any health-related eye conditions in your family (do any members suffer from glaucoma or macular degeneration).
+It’s a good idea to talk to family members about any diagnosed eye conditions in case there may be something you should be keeping an eye out for.

 2. Vision testing and measuring your prescription